hectorm/docker-qemu-haiku/README.md

   docker.io/hectorm/qemu-haiku:latest
 ```

+> [!NOTE]
+> The `--device /dev/kvm` option can only be used on Linux hosts, it can be removed on Windows and macOS hosts at a significant performance penalty.

 The instance can be accessed from:
  * **SSH** (`2222/TCP`), user `user`, public key authentication.
  * **VNC** (`5900/TCP`), without password.